Created by: venkata.guddanti

 The FreeSilverlightChart Control uses a model to access the data for displaying a chart.
 The specific model class must be of type FreeSilverlight.ChartModel.

 The chart values are draw using YValues 2D array property by the chart modal.
 Each element in this array must contain an array of doubles.
 These values in this array represent a series values with in a group.
-For XYLine and Scatter plots XValues 2D array property is also required.
+For XYLine and Scatter plots XValues 2D array property

 For Pie chart and Funnel chart if the YValues array length is more than one, multiple charts are shown.
 Each array element in the YValues is used to draw one chart.